-EyeSEA is a tier 1 journal in the Thai Citation Index Database, a part of the ASEAN citation Index - as listed in SCOPUS.
+EyeSEA is a tier 1 journal in the Thai Citation Index Database, a subsidiary database of the ASEAN citation Index.

 Dates and Distribution: